Nick Wooters, Director-competitive swimming

 Peter Krieg, Head Age-Group Coach

-Peter Krieg has been teaching or coaching swimming in the Bay Area since 1984 at all levels – from age group swimmers under the age of eight to coaching his wife to the Olympics.
+Peter Krieg has been teaching or coaching swimming in the Bay Area since 1984 at all levels – from age group swimmers under the age of eight to coaching an Olympian.
 He has coached summer league, USA Swimming and Masters teams in his career.

 Peter has a long-term relationship with Ladera Oaks: He originally started with the club in 1986 and stayed through the late 90’s.
 He re-joined the club in 2006 and has never looked back.
 Peter loves coaching at Ladera Oaks.
 He comes to the pool each day with great enthusiasm, striving to help each swimmer see measurable improvement.
 Peter believes that improvement directly relates to each swimmer’s sense of positive self-esteem and self-confidence.